 When migrating from Voyager to Alma, you may wish to identify and delete Vendors that have no Purchase Orders or Invoices.

-This query, which you can run in Voyager's Prepackaged Access Reports, will display such Vendors.
+These three queries (a main query with two subqueries), which you can run in Voyager's Prepackaged Access Reports, will display such Vendors.
 It also shows vendors that DO have purchase order or invoice activity.
 So you get a two-fer with this query.